PraveenRajarathinam/RustBucket/README.md

 ### Backend:
 - **Python Flask**: Used as the web framework for building the backend logic and handling HTTP requests.
-- **MySQL**: Used as the relational database management system for storing user data, product information, and order details.
+- **SQLite**: Used as the relational database management system for storing user data, product information, and order details.

 ## Features
 - **User Authentication**: Users can sign up, log in, and log out of their accounts securely.